nuuuwan/news_lk3_data/README.md

 The stop-over was initially described as a private visit in documents but later the expenses for President Wickremesinghe and his staff including bodyguards were paid from state funds, court was told.

 A letter purportedly inviting him to the University of Wolverhamptom was presented to court, but no mention of it had been made in 2023 when he was president, or witnesses who were questioned by police, court was told.

-Wickremesinghe became acting president following the resignation of President Gotabaya Rajapaksa on July 15, 2022.

 ...